RenadAlmaghthawi/NLP_project_Amazon/README.md

 2. **Product Category Clustering**: Grouping product categories into broader categories using the `K-means` algorithm and `DistilBERT` embeddings to extract key features.
 3. **Recommendation Summaries Generation**: Generating recommendation summaries based on sentiment analysis of reviews, highlighting both positive and negative aspects.

-## Technologies Used ⚙️

-- **Python**: The primary language for this project.
-- **Transformers**: For using pre-trained models like `DistilBERT` for text classification.
-- **NLPAug**: Used for augmenting the dataset to improve the model's performance.
-- **K-means Clustering**: Applied for clustering similar product categories into broader groups.
-- **Streamlit**: To create an interactive web interface for displaying the classification, clustering, and summary results.

 ## File Descriptions 📂

 Here are the key files included in the project: